 Literalist?
 Progressive?
 Traditionalist?
 Skeptic?
 Humanist?

-You are welcome at George Street United Church.
+You are welcome at Emmanuel United Church.

 In a time when Christians are deeply divided, we are trying to have new conversations about Jesus Christ.
 Who was he?
 What did he really teach us?
 Why does he still matter today?
 He was a religious revolutionary who brought transformation – both personal and political – not doctrine.
 The original name of the Jesus movement was The Way.
-At George Street, we are trying to discern the way, and follow it.
+At Emmanuel, we are trying to discern the way, and follow it.

-That means all are welcome to our grand old building with our brand new thinking.
+That means all are welcome to our grand old buildings with our brand new thinking.
 We are a diverse group.
 The liturgy, while familiar, includes the congregation as leaders.
 We do more than speak out against injustice; we act out.
 There is a lot of questioning going on; it is not always comfortable, but it is deeply caring.
 Through our leadership, our guests, our congregational ministry, we are trying on new ways of seeing; a new perspective that we think can overcome the differences between the literalists and the progressives.
 You are welcome.